Klxmz/Freedomv2/README.md

 .
 .
 .
- This File Temporarily Removes The Process " LanSchoolAir " Your Laptop/Chromebook/Desktop.
+ This file temporarily removes the Process " LanSchoolAir " your laptop/chromebook/desktop.

+For those who don't know what LanSchool/LanSchoolAir is Lanschool it's the program teachers use to view and access your school laptop and desktop.